 The old Excel forecasting report is a tough case for us.
 The challenge is not to merely duplicate the report itself within Envision (that alone isn’t hard at all) - the challenge is that the underlying thinking that went into this report is now fairly outdated.
 Indeed, over the years, Lokad has introduced better forecasting technologies - the latest iteration being probabilistic forecasts - which cannot be made to fit within this report.
 By design, this one report is stuck with a legacy approach to forecasting, which unfortunately is not such a good fit as far as inventory optimization is concerned.

-In contrast, combining probabilistic forecasts with business drivers does require more efforts both on the Lokad side and the client side, but business results simply don't compare.
+In contrast, combining probabilistic forecasts with economic drivers does require more efforts both on the Lokad side and the client side, but business results simply don’t compare.
 The former is about optimizing percents of error while the later optimize dollars of error.
 Unsurprisingly, once our clients realize how much money they leave on the table not doing the later, they never consider going back to the former.

 Then, our data integrations are currently undergoing a similar, and no less radical transformation.
 When we started developing data connectors, we tried to fit all the data we were retrieving into the framework established by our forecasting engine; that is producing files such as